Saint Andrew's Golf Club

 The Saint Andrew's Golf Club is a golf club located in Hastings-on-Hudson, New York, United States.

 History

 Founded in 1888 by John Reid of Dunfermline, Scotland, the club is the oldest golf club in the United States.
 The club crest features a Scottish saltire.
 The current site, the club's home since 1897, features an 18-hole golf course designed by golf course architects William H. Tucker and Harry Tallmadge.
-In 1983, the track was refurbished by legendary golfer Jack Nicklaus.
+In 1983, the course was refurbished by legendary golfer Jack Nicklaus.